-The term “Diarrhea” refers to the passing of loose or water stools.
+The term “Diarrhea” refers to the passing of loose or watery stools.
 It may happen once in minor digestive trouble or multiple times in more acute infections.
-In chronic diseases like Irritable bowel syndrome, Crohn’s Disease and Lactose intolerance, chronic diarrhea occurs, and is often associated with many other symptoms.
+In chronic diseases like Irritable bowel syndrome, Crohn’s Disease, and Lactose intolerance, chronic diarrhea occurs and is often associated with many other symptoms.

 The large intestine is responsible for absorbing water.
 In the case of diarrhea, this does not occur.
 In some conditions, the organs which secrete fluids secrete more than normal amounts.

 Causes of Diarrhea:

 -Incompatible food combinations

 -Inflammatory Bowel Disease (Crohn’s, Ulcerative Colitis, etc)

 Prolonged diarrhea can cause dehydration and may pose a great danger due to the loss of several vital nutrients.